 Did you know that simply getting out and walking on a regular basis can cut your chances of having a cardiovascular issue by 31%, and that running less than 20 miles a week can help you live longer?
 Making it a point to get moving in the new year is a great way to dramatically improve your health.

 Get started with a running program, hit the gym for 30 minutes each day, or just commit to just a daily walk with your pooch.
 And if walking or running brings on a whole new set of aches and pains, your HSA can help there!
 HSAs cover a huge range of products to treat sports injuries or alleviate soreness, from kinesiology tapes to athletic braces to hot & cold packs.

 Take care of nagging injuries

 As a former college athlete, I know how those old injuries can stick around for years.
 But not taking care of these aches and pains isn't doing you any favors.
 And let's be honest — no one is getting any younger.

-Luckily, doctor's visits and appointments with your physical therapist are HSA-eligible.
+Luckily, doctor's visits and appointments with your physical therapist are HSA eligible.
 Just need to take the edge off?
-Ibuprofen, heating pads, and even ice packs are also covered.
-But if you're bound and determined to continue your athletic career as a weekend warrior, pick up a orthopedic brace, courtesy of your HSA.
+Ibuprofen and heating pads are also covered.
+But if you're bound and determined to continue your athletic career as a weekend warrior, pick up an orthopedic brace, courtesy of your HSA.